urbas/chrony/README.md

 - Chrony's events are identified by the name.
 - Chrony does not need any connection to the internet (no collected events ever get through the web).
 - Chrony runs on smartphones and PCs.
-- Chrony is reactive (whenever some events are added, the report should get updated).